A-Pot/bitburner/hacking/README.md

 ### Target Discovery

 The hacking routine starts by discovering which servers can be hacked by comparing the player's hacking level to the server's hacking level and by comparing the number of port-opening scripts owned by the player relative to the server's port threshold.
 The script `open_target.js` is attempted on each server, which performs these checks.
-It attempts to nuke the server to
+It attempts to open as many ports as possible and nuke the target server in preparation for hacking.

 ### Load Balancing Across Servers